UGA Extension Office

 From Our Blog: Fulton From the Ground Up

-by Pam Rentz, Fulton County Master Gardener Extension Volunteer This article is part of Garden Buzz, a series from Appen Media and the North Fulton Master Gardeners, where rotating columnists explore horticulture topics like herbs, insects, and wildlife conservation.
+by Sabine Savoie, Fulton County Master Gardener Extension Volunteer This article is part of Garden Buzz, a series from Appen Media and the North Fulton Master Gardeners, where rotating columnists explore horticulture topics like herbs, insects, and wildlife conservation.
 Find all Garden Buzz articles here.
-Are you thinking about making changes to your garden this year? […]
+Yucky!
+Slimy!
+Gross!
+These are the adjectives used to describe the […]